 Learn more at mingei.org and connect with us on Facebook, Instagram and Twitter!

 Dedicated to ‘art of the people’ (mingei) from all eras and cultures of the world, Mingei International Museum shares arts of daily life through dynamic, changing exhibitions of historical and contemporary folk art, craft and design.
 Mingei’s extensive collections and stunning exhibitions showcase the finest examples of creative expression from unknown craftsmen to renowned contemporary designers.
 Mingei celebrates the belief that everyday objects and materials that serve a useful purpose can also be objects of great beauty.
 The museum nurtures the belief that art can happen anywhere, in any culture, in any place, created by any person.
 Art of the World.
 Art of the People.

-The Gallery level (upstairs) will include newly configured, flexible gallery spaces totaling 15,000 SF, each with a sculpted plaster ceiling making reference to origami and reflecting light in a striking way.
-This level will also host Mingei’s Art Reference Library, the Founders’ Gallery, home to the Museum’s iconic Nakashima table, and two upper-level terraces overlooking the Plaza de Panama that have not been open to the public for many decades.
+The Gallery Level (upstairs) has newly configured, flexible gallery spaces with a sculpted plaster ceiling making reference to origami and reflecting light in a striking way.
+This level will also host Mingei’s Art Reference Library, the Founders’ Gallery, home to the Museum’s iconic Nakashima table and two upper-level terraces overlooking Balboa Park that have not been open to the public for many decades.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.